Get more information about Saint Louis University by clicking links below:

 - Elementary and Secondary School Teacher Education Program

-Saint Louis University is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-AAA classification.
+SLU is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-AAA classification.
 The most popular sports played are listed below:

 - Baseball (Atlantic 10 Conference)